-If dehydrating is something you’ll actually do, my pick for Best Inexpensive food dehydrator is NESCO Food Dehydrator Model FD-75A.
+If dehydrating is something you’ll actually do, my pick for Best Inexpensive food dehydrator is NESCO Food Dehydrator Model FD-1040.
 Now you can dry fruit, vegetables, and jerky in hours instead of days.

-For about $60, this food dehydrator is compact, comes with 5 trays but expandable to 12.
-It’s powerful enough to be super useful, but small enough to allow for easy storage.
+This food dehydrator is compact as dehydrators go, and comes with 4 trays—but expandable to 20!
+It’s powerful enough to be super useful, but compact enough to allow for reasonably easy storage.
 I love this gadget money-saver and I think you will, too.

-I’ve been using my new electric food slicer for about a year now and oh boy, what a lovely item it is.
+I’ve been using my new electric food slicer for nearly four years now and oh boy, what a lovely item it is.
 I’ve pretty much used it every day since I pulled it out of the box.
 I know what you’re thinking: Why?!

 I would have asked the same thing before I did a little cost evaluation.
-At our home, we eat a lot of deli-style turkey—$6.59 per pound at my local Costco (last time I checked).
-The same brand roast turkey breast unsliced is $3.99 per pound.
+At our home, we eat a lot of deli-style turkey—$10.99 per pound at my local supermarket.
+The same brand of roast turkey breast unsliced is $4.99 per pound.
 The exact same thing!

 I looked at a multitude of food slicers from manual to electric.
-After much consideration (and slicing), this Chef’sChoice Food Slicer is my pick for Best Inexpensive.
-I calculate that it paid for itself in fewer than nine months.
+After much consideration (and slicing), this Chef’sChoice Food Slicer is definitely my pick for Best Inexpensive.
+I calculate that it paid for itself in the first nine months.

 More than just turkey and cheese, these days I am slicing leftover steak and roast for sandwiches.
 I slice raw vegetables like carrots, celery, and onions to make the most perfect slices ever.